RedisLabs/redislabs-docs/content/rs/concepts/_index.md

 replicas.
 Redis Enterprise comes with various watchdogs that detect and protect against many failures types.
-Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the replica replica to be a master replica and redirects the client connection transparently to the new master replica.
+Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the replica to be a master replica and redirects the client connection transparently to the new master replica.